2022 City of Chester by-election

-A by-election for the United Kingdom parliamentary constituency of the City of Chester was held on 1 December 2022.
-It followed the resignation of incumbent member of Parliament Chris Matheson as on 21 October 2022 after accusations of sexual misconduct and a recommendation from the Independent Expert Panel that he be suspended from the House of Commons for four weeks.
+A by-election for the United Kingdom parliamentary constituency of City of Chester was held on 1 December 2022 following the resignation of incumbent Labour Party MP Chris Matheson.
+It was won by Samantha Dixon, also of Labour.
+The 14-point swing was Labour's best-ever result in the seat, and the worst result for the Conservative Party in Chester since 1837 (as its precursor, the Tories).

 This was the first by-election to be held during both the reign of King Charles III and the premiership of Rishi Sunak.
-It was also the first by-election in North West England since the 2017 Copeland by-election, the first in a parliamentary constituency in Cheshire since the 2008 Crewe and Nantwich by-election, and the penultimate by-election of 2022.
-The by-election was won by Samantha Dixon of the Labour Party.
-The 14-point swing was Labour's best-ever result in the seat, and the worst result for the Conservative Party in Chester since 1837 (as its precursor, the Tories).
-The by-election was held two weeks before a by-election in Stretford and Urmston in nearby Greater Manchester.